rangle/ngCourse2/handout/forms/form-builder/form-builder_custom_validation.md

 [View Example](https://plnkr.co/edit/t3Ut3P?p=preview)

 ### Predefined Parameters
-Having a custom validator check for exclamation marks might be helpful, but what if you need to check for some other form of punctuation?
+Having a custom validator to check for exclamation marks might be helpful, but what if you need to check for some other form of punctuation?
 It might be overkill to write nearly the same thing over and over again.

 Consider the earlier example `Validators.minLength(5)`.
-How did they get away with allowing you to pass in an argument to control the length, if a validator is just a function?
+How did they get away with allowing an argument to control the length, if a validator is just a function?
 Simple, really.
-It's not a trick of Angular, or TypeScript.
-It's simple JavaScript closures.
+It's not a trick of Angular, or TypeScript - it's simple JavaScript closures.

 ```javascript
 function minLength (minimum) {